Salem-Mufarreh/hospital-management-system/README.md

 - Create New Medical Record: Users can create a new medical record by making a POST request to this endpoint.
 They need to provide relevant information such as the last modified date, doctor ID, patient ID, appointment ID, medical record ID, diagnosis, and treatment.

-- Get Medical Record By Id: This endpoint retrieves a medical record based on its unique identifier.
+- Get Medical Record By ID: This endpoint retrieves a medical record based on its unique identifier.
 Users can specify the record ID in the URL path to fetch the corresponding medical record.

 - Get all Medical Records: Users can retrieve a list of all medical records available in the system by making a GET request to this endpoint.